algofairness/info-access-clusters/README.md

 - "PDF": Probability Density Function graph.
 - "K2": used two clusters.
-- "i1": "i" stands for individual (instead of "g" as in group), which means the graph was run using an individual alpha value as opposed to a loop in the bash script -- please feel free tp disregard.
+- "i1": "i" stands for individual (instead of "g" as in group), which means the graph was run using an individual alpha value as opposed to a loop in the bash script -- please feel free to disregard.
 It is followed by the alpha value after the decimal point (eg. 0.05 -> "05").
 - "10000": number of simulations used to create the vector file.
 - "views": specific attribute used to graph the PDF.